-LEGAL MATTERS
+CERTAIN LEGAL MATTERS

-Certain legal matters relating to the authorization and validity of the 2024 Bonds will be subject to the approving opinion of Hunton Andrews Kurth LLP, Richmond, Virginia, Bond Counsel, in substantially the form set forth as Appendix E (the "Bond Opinion"), which will be furnished at the expense of the Authority upon delivery of the 2024 Bonds.
-The Bond Opinion will be limited to matters relating to the authorization and validity of the 2024 Bonds and to the tax-exempt status of interest thereon as described in the section "TAX EXEMPTION" above.
-Bond Counsel has not been engaged to investigate the financial resources of the City or the Authority or their ability to provide for payment of the 2024 Bonds, and the Bond Opinion will make no statement as to such matters or as to the accuracy or completeness of this Official Statement or any other information that may have been relied on by anyone in making the decision to purchase Bonds.
+Certain legal matters will be passed upon by Hunton Andrews Kurth LLP, Richmond, Virginia, Bond Counsel, in substantially the form set forth in Appendix D (the "Bond Opinion"), which will be furnished at the expense of the City upon delivery of the Bonds.
+The Bond Opinion will be limited to matters relating to authorization and validity of the Bonds and to the tax-exempt status of interest thereon as described in the section herein "TAX MATTERS."
+Bond Counsel has not been engaged to investigate the financial resources of the City or its ability to provide for payment on the Bonds, and the Bond Opinion will make no statement as to such matters or as to the accuracy or completeness of this Official Statement or any other information that may have been relied on by anyone in making the decision to the purchase the Bonds.

-Certain legal matters will be passed upon for the Authority by its counsel, Bonnie M. Ashley, Esquire, Deputy City Attorney, for the City by Laura K. Drewry, Esquire, City Attorney, and for the Underwriters by Squire Patton Boggs (US) LLP, Washington, D.C.
+Certain legal matters will be passed on for the City by its City Attorney, Laura K. Drewry, Esquire.

-TAX EXEMPTION
+TAX MATTERS

-Opinion of Bond Counsel.
-In the opinion of Bond Counsel, under current law and in accordance with customary opinion practice, interest, including any accrued original issue discount ("OID"), on the 2024 Bonds (a) is not included in gross income for federal income tax purposes, (b) is not an item of tax preference for purposes of the federal alternative minimum tax, (c) is taken into account in determining adjusted financial statement income for applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended, and applicable regulations thereunder (the "Code")) for the alternative minimum tax imposed on such corporations, and (d) is exempt from income taxation by the Commonwealth.
-Except as discussed below regarding OID, no other opinion is expressed by Bond Counsel regarding the tax consequences of the ownership of or the receipt or accrual of interest on the 2024 Bonds.
-Further, no opinion will be expressed by Bond Counsel as to the treatment for federal income tax purposes of any interest paid on the 2024 Bonds in the event of non-appropriation or default by the City.
+Opinion of Bond Counsel

+In the opinion of Bond Counsel and in accordance with customary opinion practice, under current law, interest, including any accrued original issue discount ("OID"), on the Bonds (a) is not included in gross income for federal income tax purposes, (b) is not an item of tax preference for purposes of the federal alternative minimum tax, (c) is taken into account in determining adjusted financial statement income for applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended, and applicable regulations thereunder (the "Code")) for the alternative minimum tax imposed on such corporations, and (d) is exempt from income taxation by the Commonwealth.
+Except as discussed below regarding OID, no other opinion is expressed by Bond Counsel regarding the tax consequences of the ownership of or the receipt or accrual of interest on the Bonds.

-The Bond Opinion is given in reliance upon certifications by representatives of the Authority and the City as to certain facts relevant to both the opinion and requirements of the Code, and is subject to the condition that there is compliance subsequent to the issuance of the 2024 Bonds with all requirements of the Code that must be satisfied in order for interest thereon to remain excludable from gross income for federal income tax purposes.
-The Authority and the City have covenanted to comply with the current provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the 2024 Bonds and the timely payment to the United States of any arbitrage rebate amounts with respect to the 2024 Bonds.
-Failure by the Authority or the City to comply with such covenants, among other things, could cause interest, including any accrued OID, on the 2024 Bonds to be included in gross income for federal income tax purposes retroactively to their date of issue.
-The Authority and the City may in their sole discretion, but have not covenanted to, take any and all such actions as may be required by future changes in the Code and applicable regulations in order that the interest on the 2024 Bonds remains excludable from gross income for federal income tax purposes.
+The Bond Opinion is given in reliance upon certifications by representatives of the City as to certain facts relevant to both the Bond Opinion and requirements of the Code, and is subject to the condition that there is compliance subsequent to the issuance of the Bonds with all requirements of the Code that must be satisfied in order for interest thereon to remain excludable from gross income for federal income tax purposes.
+The City has covenanted to comply with the current provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Bonds and the timely payment to the United States of any arbitrage rebate amounts with respect to the Bonds.
+Failure by the City to comply with such covenants, among other things, could cause interest, including any accrued OID, on the Bonds to be included in gross income for federal income tax purposes retroactively to their date of issue.
+The City may in its discretion, but has not covenanted to, take any and all such actions as may be required by future changes in the Code and applicable regulations in order that interest on the Bonds remain excludable from gross income for federal income tax purposes.